leandrocp/mdex/STREAMING_API.md

 from CommonMark source positions, compares their AST nodes with the previous parse, and emits only new or changed ranges.
 It does not parse each keyed range again.

+The existing fragment parser tracks raw HTML nodes while it derives those ranges.
+A boundary inside an open HTML container stays in the mutable tail.

 This keeps document-wide parser behavior.
 For example, a link definition at the end of the source can change a link node in an earlier range.
 MDEx emits